 Meghan’s “something blue”

 Until recently, many believed the bride fulfilled the “blue” part of the traditional wedding rhyme (something old, something new, something borrowed, something blue) by wearing an aquamarine cocktail ring that previously belonged to Princess Diana at her wedding reception at Frogmore House.
-However, in a video clip from the upcoming documentary Queen of the World, the Duchess revealed that her something blue was actually a piece of blue fabric sewn into her veil.
+However, in a video clip from the documentary Queen of the World, Meghan Markle revealed that her something blue was actually a piece of blue fabric sewn into her veil.
 The romantic part?
 The fabric came from the dress she wore on her first date with her husband.